faithfulco/faithfulco.github.io/content/_index.md

         - certificate_url:
           date_end: "2014-09-01"
           date_start: "2010-09-01"
-          description: "Throughout my unergraduate studies from 2010-2014, I was consistently in the Dean's Rolls of Honour for outstanding academic performance and character."
+          description: "Throughout my undergraduate studies from 2010-2014, I was consistently in the Dean's Rolls of Honour for outstanding academic performance and character."
           organization: Ignatius Ajuru University of Education (IAUE), Port Harcourt, Nigeria.
           organization_url:
           title: Consistent Mention and Recognition, Dean's Rolls of Honour IAUE